stingtao/vibe-coding/README.md

 ## Setting Up Everything

 ### 1. Game Design Document
-- Take your game idea and ask **Gemini 2.5 Pro Thinking** to create a simple **Game Design Document** in Markdown format (`.md`).
+- Take your game idea and ask **Gemini 2.5 Pro Thinking** to create a simple **Game Design Document** in Markdown format: `game-design-document.md`.
 - Review and refine the document to ensure it aligns with your vision.
 It’s fine if it’s basic—the goal is to give your AI context about the game’s structure and intent.

 ### 2. Tech Stack and `.cursor/rules`
 - Ask **Gemini 2.5 Pro Thinking** to recommend the best tech stack for your game (e.g., ThreeJS and WebSocket for a multiplayer 3D game).
 Save this as `tech-stack.md`.
   - Challenge it to propose the *simplest yet most robust stack possible*.
-- In Cursor, open the command palette (`Cmd + Shift + P`), type "rules", and select "Configure Rules for '.cursor'".
-- Use the `/Generate Cursor Rules` command within Cursor chat.
-If you have all .md files, it will make great rules.
+- In Cursor, open the chat and use the `/Generate Cursor Rules` command with selected the two .md files you created so far.
+This will create a set of rules `.mdc` under `.cursos/rules`.
 - **Crucially, review the generated rules.** Ensure they emphasize **modularity** (multiple files) and discourage a **monolith** (one giant file).
 You might need to manually tweak or add rules.
 Review also when they trigger.
   - **IMPORTANT:** Some rules are critical for maintaining context and should be set as **"Always"** rules in Cursor.
 This ensures the AI *always* refers to them before generating code.
 Consider adding rules like the following and marking them as "Always":
     > ```